luhhujbb/clj-hbase-admin/README.md

 # clj-hbase-admin

-A Clojure library designed to ... well, that part is up to you.
+A library to administer hbase

-## Usage

-FIXME
+## Install in local maven repository

+lein do clean, install

+## The use in your project

+	(:require [hbase.admin.core :as hbase])

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017 Jean-Baptiste Besselat / Linkfluence SAS

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.